m-anish/PagodaLightPico/TIMEOUT_TROUBLESHOOTING.md

 - `memory_warning_threshold`: Memory threshold for warnings in bytes (default: 10000)

 ### 3. Monitor System Health
-The system now includes automatic diagnostics that log every 5 minutes:
+Monitor your logs periodically for signs of instability, such as:
-- WiFi disconnection count
+- WiFi disconnections/reconnect attempts
-- MQTT disconnection count
+- MQTT disconnects or publish failures
-- Web server timeout count
+- Web server request timeouts
-- Memory warnings
-- Current free memory
+- Low-memory warnings and current free memory

-Check your logs for patterns in these metrics.
+Look for patterns in these messages to identify problem areas.

 ## Advanced Troubleshooting